 Summary of State Law

 Every state—including the District of Columbia—allows the carrying of concealed weapons in some form.
-Forty-two states generally require a state-issued permit in order to carry concealed weapons in public (“CCW” permit).
-The remaining ten (Alaska, Arizona, Idaho, Kansas, Maine, Mississippi, Missouri, Vermont, West Virginia, and Wyoming) generally allow individuals to carry concealed weapons in public without a permit.
-(However, nine of these tenstates still issue CCW permits; individuals may desire them to qualify for an exemption from federal law’s background check requirements when purchasing a firearm, or so that they may carry concealed weapons in other states).
+Thirty-nine states generally require a state-issued permit in order to carry concealed weapons in public (“CCW” permit).
+The remaining eleven (Alaska, Arizona, Idaho, Kansas, Maine, Mississippi, Missouri, New Hampshire, Vermont, West Virginia, and Wyoming) generally allow individuals to carry concealed weapons in public without a permit.
+(However, nine of these ten states still issue CCW permits; individuals may desire them to qualify for an exemption from federal law’s background check requirements when purchasing a firearm, or so that they may carry concealed weapons in other states).

 Of the 39 states that generally require a CCW permit in order to carry concealed weapons in public, nine states have “may issue” laws, which grant the issuing authority wide discretion to deny a CCW permit to an applicant if, for example, the authority believes the applicant lacks good character or lacks a good reason for carrying a weapon in public.
 The other 30 states have “shall issue” laws, which require the issuing authority to grant most CCW permit requests.
 “Shall issue” laws can be further subdivided into states that provide no discretion to the issuing authority, and states which provide the issuing authority a limited amount of discretion.